Urban climate: Temperature

 Increased urban land use and occupation alters the local thermal field resulting in the development of warmer regions known as urban heat islands (UHIs).
 An urban heat island is a phenomenon where these surface temperature deviations and air in the lowest levels of the atmosphere are concentrated in urban areas and those immediately downwind, and often are more pronounced at night than during the day, rather than surrounding suburban and especially rural areas.
 The solar energy absorbed and produced from solar radiation and anthropogenic activity is partitioned accordingly: warming the air above the surface via convection, evaporating moisture from the urban surface system, and storing heat in surface materials, such as buildings and roads.
 The solar energy is stored during the day and typically released during the night.
 Dark materials making up the buildings, impermeable soil and paved surfaces retain a majority of the solar energy.
 This allows for larger heat islands and increased thermal discomfort.
 Surface reflectivity in urban areas can impact ambient temperature.
 When the vegetative surface is dark and dry it can reach 52 C, whereas when the land is light and moist it reaches 18 C. Water evaporation usually helps to release energy from vegetative surfaces to cool the surface above.
 But most hotspot locations have little greenery which influences the formation of urban heat islands.
 Darker man-made surfaces have a lower albedo and heat capacity than natural surfaces allowing for increased photochemical reaction rates and absorption of visible radiation.
 This phenomenon can also be exacerbated when people release waste heat via heating and ventilating systems (e.g. air conditioners) and vehicular emissions.
 Expansion of these urban areas can lead to higher surface and air temperatures contributing to urban climate.

+Thermal loading

+A significant global challenge that cities face today is the escalating urban heat island effect.
+This phenomenon refers to the elevated temperatures experienced in urban areas due to the cumulative impact of both natural and human-induced factors.
+Managing the thermal load becomes imperative to regulate and sustain optimal temperatures in these urban environments.
+Strategic planning and implementation of various heat mitigation strategies become essential to counteract the adverse effects of urban heat islands.
+This involves the careful consideration of factors such as urban design, green infrastructure, building materials, landscaping, and energy-efficient cooling systems.
+By adopting a multifaceted approach that integrates natural and technological solutions to add or remove heat as necessary, cities can create more resilient and comfortable living environments, ensuring the well-being and quality of life for their inhabitants while mitigating the impact of urban heat islands on public health, energy consumption, and overall urban sustainability.